yrogovich/yrogovich/readme.md

   </a>
 </p>

 I'm 22.
 I live in Poland.
-I have 5 years of web development experience.
-Detail-oriented piano enjoyer with a taste of aesthetic places.
+I have 5 years of web development experience. <br> Detail-oriented piano enjoyer with a taste of aesthetic places.

 - 🏗️ Mostly focused on frontend web development
 - 💡 Experienced in the backend and in creating REST APIs